 The application period for Round 2 is now open and closes on August 17, 2020.
 Subsequent application periods will be held in the Summer and Fall of 2020.
 Exact dates will be announced before July 2020.

-Apply to the Investment Readiness Program by completing the following application.
-And submitting via e-mail to our IRP coordinator Shady Hafez by May 15, 2020.
+Apply to the Investment Readiness Program by completing the following application (Click Here).
+And submitting via e-mail to our IRP coordinator Shady Hafez by August 17, 2020.
 Below is a guide to the application, if you have any questions that can't be answered by the information below, please contact Shady Hafez.

 The NAFC is one of five Readiness Support Partners mandated by the Government of Canada to deliver funding for the IRP.
 The IRP, through the five funding partners, will distribute $50 million to social purpose organizations (charities, non-profits, social enterprises, for-profits with a social purpose and co-operatives) to help build their capacity to participate in Canada’s growing social finance market.
 The IRP is also designed to help social purpose organizations (SPOs) prepare for the Government of Canada’s broader investment in social finance via the Social Finance Fund, a historic new $755 million commitment which was announced in November 2018 and is expected to be launched in 2020.